Jamie Aube

 Jamie Aube (born August 4, 1953) is an American stock car racing driver.
 He raced in the NASCAR Grand National Division, Busch East Series, where he has won three consecutive championships.
 He also has one career win in the NASCAR Busch Series, at Oxford Plains Speedway in 1987.

 In 2003, Aube ran in the Craftsman Truck Series in a limited schedule, driving trucks fielded by Team Racing.
 In eleven starts, his best finish was seventeenth at New Hampshire International Speedway.
-He also served as crew chief on the team.
+He also served as crew chief of the team.

-In 2006 he returned to the NASCAR Busch East Series driving the #67 Chevrolet, garnering 1 top 10 in 7 starts.
+In 2006 he returned to the NASCAR Busch East Series driving the #67 Chevrolet, garnering one top-ten in seven starts.

 Following his retirement from NASCAR competition Aube worked as a crew chief in the K&N Pro Series East, as well as competing in selected American Canadian Tour races.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)